bparanj/coding-skill/_posts/2019-04-04-divide-and-conquer.md

 end
 ```

+### Strategy

+Problems with optimal substructure can be divided into similar but smaller subproblems.
+They can be divided over and over until subproblems become easy.
+Then subproblem solutions are combined for obtaining the original problem’s solution.

 The divide-and-conquer strategy solves a problem by:

 1. Breaking it into subproblems that are themselves smaller instances of the same type of problem